kevinjoyner/marty-financial-planner/README.md

-# Marty: Personal Financial Simulation Cockpit
+# Marty: Personal Financial Planning & Simulation Engine

 Marty is a deterministic financial simulation engine designed to model personal wealth trajectories with accounting-level precision.
 Unlike standard budgeting apps that track *past* spending, Marty projects *future* outcomes based on complex, interacting rules.

-## Core Product Concept: "The Cockpit"
+## Core Product Concept: Integrated Scenario Planning

-Marty is built around the concept of a **Financial Cockpit**.
+Marty is built around a unified **Financial Simulation Environment** designed to support data-driven decision making.
-- **Center Stage (The Reality):** Your defined financial state (Income, Accounts, Recurring Expenses, Tax Rules).
+- **The Dashboard (Current Reality):** Your defined financial state (Income, Accounts, Recurring Expenses, Tax Rules).
 - **Modelling Bar (The What-If):** A non-destructive scratchpad on the right.
-You can "Pin" **any** variable (e.g., Salary, Mortgage Rate, ISA Limit, Inflation) to the bar and adjust it to see real-time impacts.
+You can "Pin" **any** variable (e.g., Salary, Mortgage Rate, ISA Limit, Inflation) to the bar and adjust it to see real-time impacts on your forecast.
-- **Ghost Charting:** Visualizes your "Baseline" (Current Reality) vs. "Projected" (Simulated Reality) simultaneously to show the delta of your decisions.
+- **Comparative Analysis:** Visualizes your "Baseline" (Current Reality) vs. "Projected" (Simulated Reality) simultaneously to show the delta of your decisions.
 - **Timeline Intelligence:** Automated markers on the chart answer "When?" questions (e.g. "When will I be debt free?").

 ## Feature Specifications